aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/barcode-in-xml/_index.md

 <p align="center"><img src="barcodegeneratororiginal.png"></p>

-## **Import Data from XML**
+## **Import Barcode Generation Data from XML**
-The current state of of class [*BarcodeGenerator*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/BarcodeGenerator) can be imported from an XML file using the *importFromXml(java.lang.String xmlFile)* function or from a stream through the *importFromXml(java.io.InputStream xml)* function.
-The code sample provided below explains how to load data from an XML file.
+It is possible to import the current state of of class [*BarcodeGenerator*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/BarcodeGenerator) from an XML file through the *importFromXml(java.lang.String xmlFile)* method or a stream using the *importFromXml(java.io.InputStream xml)* function.
+The following code snippet shows how to import data from an XML file.

 {{< highlight csharp>}}
 //load BarcodeGenerator from file